-Our effective tax rate is primarily impacted by the U.S. federal income tax rate, apportioned state income tax rates, tax rates in China and Hong Kong, generation of other credits and deductions available to us, and certain non-deductible items.
-Certain foreign losses generated are not more likely than not to be realizable, and thus no income tax benefit has been recognized on these losses.
-As of September 30, 2013 and December 31, 2012, we had net deferred income tax assets of approximately \$8.8 million and \$13.5 million, respectively.
-As of the end of the third quarter of 2013, based on our forecast for future taxable earnings, we believe it is more likely than not that we will utilize the deferred income tax assets in future periods.
+The provision for income taxes decreased \$2.7 million from a \$0.8 million tax provision for the first quarter of 2013 to \$1.9 million tax benefit for the first quarter of 2014.
+Our effective tax rate was 10.6% for the first quarter of 2013 and 32.8% for the first quarter of 2014.
+The decrease in our provision for income taxes is primarily due to a \$1.5 million discrete tax benefit resulting from the retroactive approval of the high technology enterprise status for a subsidiary within the Asia Pacific operating segment.
+Our effective tax rate is primarily impacted by the U.S. federal income tax rate, apportioned state income tax rates in China and Hong Kong, generation of other credits and deductions available to us, and certain non-deductible items.
+Certain foreign losses generated are not more than likely to be realizable, and thus no income tax benefit has been recognized on these losses.
+Additionally, as of March 31, 2014 and December 30, 2013, we had net deferred income tax assets of approximately \$4.0 million and \$5.4 million, respectively.
+Based on our forecast for future taxable earnings, we believe it is more likely than not that we will utilize the deferred income tax assets in future periods.